 If you can help us with a larger donation and PayPal is not an option please contact us

 via email at email@example.com.

 Dogs Who Need Sponsors

-DUKE IS SCHEDULED FOR HIP SURGERY (TPO) ON NOVEMBER 18TH.
-THANKS FOR YOUR SUPPORT FOR THIS IMPORTANT SURGERY.
+DUKE IS DOING GREAT AFTER HIS FIRST SURGERY.
+THANKS FOR YOUR SUPPORT FOR THIS FIRST IMPORTANT OPERATION.
 Duke is a young, incredibly sweet dog who is gentle and quiet.
 He doesn't jump up and he doesn't bark.
-We recently learned that he has double hip dysplasia and needs surgery immediately.
-The surgery will cost approximately $1700-$1800 per hip.
-Duke needs our help.
-His first surgery is Tuesday November18th.
-To meet Duke is to fall in love!
-There is no way you can look into his big brown eyes and not fall in love!
-We are all smitten and pray that he could find a permanent home.
-Meanwhile please help us with donations for his surgery.
+We learned that he has double hip dysplasia and needed surgery immediately.
+The surgery is approximately $1700-$1800 per hip.
+Duke needs your help.
+His first surgery was successful and he is in PT now living in a foster home.
+He is using his leg and will have PT for a month before a decision as to when the second hip will be operated on.
+Meanwhile please help us with donations for his second surgery.
 Thank you so much!
 PLEASE DONATE!

 Joan m Sully

 Rebecca a Emanuel

 "When the economy is tight and resources are scarce, people sometimes are forced to make